 The Saturn S1 rocket outside the Alabama welcome center.

-Near the garden is the only tree on the estate which is known to have been alive in Jackson’s time.
+which is known to have been alive in Jackson’s time.

 It’s a tulip popular, which grows slowly enough it looks smaller than the surrounding oak trees.

 This is the site of the family cemetery.

 Jackson and his wife are buried next to each other under the copula.

 The cemetery has a number of other gravestones, all descendents of relatives of Jackson’s wife.